jerrymhuang/jerrymhuang/README.md

 My interest include Bayesian Machine Learning, Computational Cognitive Modeling, Virtual Reality, Architecture, and Acoustics.

-As a researcher, I make cool things for immersive rooms of all kinds at the [CRAIVE-Lab](https://github.com/craive-lab) and [Iris](https://github.com/iris-collective).
+As a researcher, I make cool things for immersive rooms of all kinds at [Iris](https://github.com/iris-collective) and the [CRAIVE-Lab](https://github.com/craive-lab).

 **I am on the academic job market for Fall 2025!** If you are interested in collaboration, please contact me by [mail](aca.jerryh@gmail.com).